dinosauria123/Koko/INSTALL.md

 Building Koko with Command Line Interface
 -----------------------------------------

-Change to the directory __./Src__ that holds the source code and, at the command shell prompt, type
+In the top level directory ./Koko that holds the source code, at the command shell prompt, type

     make

 This will build a version of Koko without debugging information.
-The executable file is called 'koko-cli'.Debugging information is included in the executable file when make is called as follows:
+The executable file is called 'koko-cli', the GUI is started with 'koko-gui'.
+Debugging information is included in the executable file when make is called as follows:

     make DEBUG=true